joaojeronimo/epicdis.co/README.md

 Turn the lights off and go to [epicdis.co](http://epicdis.co)!
 You'll have a strobe light and a music player.

-Works better in fullscreen mode (F11 on most browsers).
+Works better in fullscreen mode (F11 on most browsers), even better if you stare at the screen from a short distance, and don't blink ;)

 ## Options ?